aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/AddingNewEnvironmentType.md

 ### Implement Environment Services
 1. Implement lifecycle service:
    1. Create a new file `solutions/swb-reference/src/environment/<newEnvTypeName>/<newEnvTypeName>EnvironmentLifecycleService.ts` for managing the new environment type's lifecycle methods (namely launch, terminate, start, stop)
-   2. Launch and terminate actions executes an SSM document by sending the appropriate environment type-specific parameters to SSM
+   2. Launch and terminate actions executes an SSM document by sending the environment specific parameters to SSM.
+Each environment can have its own custom parameters.
    3. For start and stop actions, check if [AwsService.ts](../../workbench-core/base/src/aws/awsService.ts) contains the environment type client you're trying to add.
 If not, you would need to add it similar to the other clients in the class.
 2. Implement connection service:
    1. Create a new file `solutions/swb-reference/src/environment/<newEnvTypeName>/<newEnvTypeName>EnvironmentConnectionService.ts`
    2. Implement `getAuthCreds()` to allow users to connect to the new environment.
 Implement `getConnectionInstruction()` to provide users with instructions for connecting to the environment.
-Implementation will differ based on the environment type being addressed.
+Implementation will differ based on the environment type being added.

-3. API routes and Permissions:
+## Step 3: Set up API routes and provide IAM permissions for managing the environment
+1. Add API route
-   1. Add the new environment type in the `apiRouteConfig.environments` object in [backendAPI.ts](../swb-reference/src/backendAPI.ts) as shown in comments.
+   * Add the new environment type in the `apiRouteConfig.environments` object in [backendAPI.ts](../swb-reference/src/backendAPI.ts).
+2. API routes and Permissions
-   2. Add the required AWS client permission policies to `EnvManagementRole` (and its permission boundary `EnvMgmtPermissionsBoundary`) in [onboard-account.cfn.yaml](../swb-reference/src/templates/onboard-account.cfn.yaml)
-      - For reference, check out the `sagemaker-access` policy in this role.
+   * Add the required AWS client permission policies to `EnvManagementRole` (and its permission boundary `EnvMgmtPermissionsBoundary`) in [onboard-account.cfn.yaml](../swb-reference/src/templates/onboard-account.cfn.yaml).
+For reference, check out the `sagemaker-access` policy in this role.

-## Step 3: Add Support for Environment Status Update
+## Step 4: Add Support for environment Status Update
 1. The Status handler lambda writes new environment status and details to DDB.
 These details are sent to it by the hosting account event bus.
 We'll need to provide a mapping between the Event Bridge events and the environment DDB item.
 This mapping can be updated in the [statusHandlerLambda.ts](./src/environment/statusHandlerLambda.ts).
    1. When we start/stop an environment instance, the state change event will be generated by the respective environment type client.
 A status-related attribute's location with respect to the `event.detail` body will need to be recorded in the `statusLocation` variable.
       - For example, sagemaker sends its status value in `event.detail.NotebookInstanceStatus` attribute, so we record `NotebookInstanceStatus` in `statusLocation` for sagemaker.